janusnic/django-oauthclient/README.md

 ## Authentication Flow
 1. The login process begins by redirecting a user to the Google login url provided by the included `handle_redirect()` function.
-2. Once the user provides their credentials, an authorization code is sent to the `/oauth2callback` endpoint which is already provided by the `oauthclient` app.
+2. Once the user provides their credentials, an authorization code is sent to the `/oauth2callback` endpoint which is already provided by the `google_oauthclient` app.
 3. This code is exchanged for an access token which is then stored in Django's session under `request.session['token']`.
 4. Subsequent calls to the Google+ API, such as getting user information, can use that stored access token.